zinic/crawl/core.md

 A character's attack roll may be modified from several sources including: magic, equipment and aspects.

 An attack is considered successful if the target's defense is less than or equal to the attacker's roll.
 This means that if both attacker and defender roll a total of 15, the attack is successful.
 If successful, the attack lands and its associated effects (including damage) then apply.
-If the defender can not defend themselves either by their will or by some other mechanic such as a desire to conserve action points, then the attack is considered successful automatically.
+If the defender can not defend themselves either by their will or by some other mechanic such as a desire to conserve energy points, then the attack is considered successful automatically.

 Many attack aspects will require a skill check roll despite the defender's lack of defense.
 Aspects such as these might include magic where the caster's success is determined by their attack roll.
 For example, a fire spell aspect may have a difficulty of 10.
 If the defender is unable to defend but the caster rolls a 9, then the spell fails and the defender is unaffected.